-In addition to being registered with USA Hockey and HPHL all coaches must complete and/or submit the following:
+In addition to being registered with USA Hockey and HPHL all coaches must complete the following:

 1. Current level one or higher CEP